Hans Smolders: National

+Pim Fortuyn List

 Smolders was a candidate in the 2002 general election as a member of the Pim Fortuyn List.
 He was the 16th person on the candidate list of that party.
 During the election season, he was Pim Fortuyn's driver.
 Nine days before the election, Fortuyn was assassinated by Volkert van der Graaf.
-As Fortuyn's driver, Smolders witnessed the event, and he followed the suspect afterwards until Van der Graaf was arrested by the police.
+As Fortuyn's driver, Smolders witnessed the event, and he followed the suspect afterwards until Van der Graaf was arrested by a police tactical unit.
 After the election, he became a member of the Pim Fortuyn List in the House of Representatives.
 He left the lower house in January 2003.

+OneNL

+In September 2006, it was announced Smolders would stand for the new party EénNL which had been founded by Marco Pastors and fellow former LPF parliamentarian Joost Eerdmans.
+Smolders requested a lower position down the party's list and said he wanted to be elected independently via preference votes.
+Although Smolders collected a high score of preference votes, EénNL did not secure enough overall votes to gain any seats and he left politics soon after.

+Forum for Democracy and BVNL

-He was elected to the House again in the 2021 general election on behalf of Forum for Democracy.
+Smolders was elected to the House again in the 2021 general election on behalf of Forum for Democracy.
 Shortly after his election, he left the Forum for Democracy in protest against the party releasing a poster comparing the COVID-19 lockdown measures to the Nazi occupation of the Netherlands.
-He subsequently joined the Belang van Nederland party.
+In an interview Smolders said that while he agreed with the FvD's political ideas the situation within the party had become "unworkable" due to Baudet's communication and leadership style, and the poster had been released without any consultation with the party's MPs.

+He subsequently joined the independent Van Haga Group in parliament with Wybren van Haga and Olaf Ephraim which was later established as Belang van Nederland.
+In June 2021, Smolders made his maiden speech to the House concerning abolishing the dog tax.

+Ahead of the 2023 Dutch general election Smolders said he intended to retire from the House of Representatives citing health.
+He noted that due to ongoing cancer treatment he had been only able to attend one debate in total but he would remain active for BVNL to help with its election campaign and would stand as the lijstduwer or last candidate on the list.
+In December 2023 he resigned his seat entirely.